Olympic Assembly of Belarus’ NOC

 “Our country has become one of the sports centers in Eurasia hosting international competitions of the highest level at its stadiums.
 In two years Belarus will host the European Games, the IIHF World Championship will take place in our country in 2021,” the President noted.

-Alexander Lukashenko remarked that sport is also part of big politics, there were attempts to put pressure on countries and prevent Belarus from hosting international competitions.
+Aleksandr Lukashenko remarked that sport is also part of big politics, there were attempts to put pressure on countries and prevent Belarus from hosting international competitions.
 “However, in this situation we have managed to turn the events around and get the right to host very serious competitions, even the European Games and the IIHF World Championship within a short period of time,” he said.

 The head of state said that everything is done for athletes in Belarus, but the results could be better.
 A number of unsolved issues still exist in the industry.
 “Unfortunately, sport which is a crucial ideological instrument of the state policy did not become the source of national pride and inspiration for Belarusians,” the President said.

-Alexander Lukashenko spoke about the performance of Belarusian athletes at various international competitions, including the Olympic Games in Rio de Janeiro.
+Aleksandr Lukashenko spoke about the performance of Belarusian athletes at various international competitions, including the Olympic Games in Rio de Janeiro.
 In spite of the achievements in certain sports, the situation in general could be better.
 “The team’s performance was a total failure,” the President stressed.

 “We had a government conference with our athletes and the best specialists before the departure to the Olympics.
 Back then they did not have any claims, did not say that they lack anything for the successful performance of athletes,” the head of state said.